Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 Some of the data is irrelevant and better to be left out.
 In my opinion, the full description of each store is unnecessary and, therefore, should be hidden.

-You can decide what to display or hide from inside the data to show tab.
+You can decide what to display or hide inside the data to show the tab.
 Many options are checked by default, but you can uncheck them based on your preferences.

 Single store page

 As mentioned earlier, every store will have a designated page with its URL.
 The store page will display all the information you entered, including descriptions, hours, and featured images.

 Navigate the single store page tab and uncheck the boxes if you want to hide some elements.